What are R&D Grants?

 Government backed R&D grants are designed to fill the funding gap where companies either lack the necessary resources or private funding sources might consider their market or types of projects being too risky to invest in.

-The main EU grants are Horizon 2020 SME Instrument and EU collaborative calls.
-The key ones in the UK are administered by Innovate UK and each year they release a series of open and themed funding competitions.
+The main EU grants are Horizon 2020 EIC Accelerator (formerly SME Instrument) and EU collaborative calls.
+The key ones in the UK are administered by Innovate UK and each year they release a range of sector specific funding competitions as well as a series of Smart Grants which are not limited to a particular industry or technology area.

 What grant funding is available?